Lohos06/Python/README.md

-# Python
+# Python Learning Course

+Project :

+- basic exercises for learning python

+using one language :

-Python learning course
+- Python